What is Laryngeal Paralysis?

 All surgeries carry some degree of risk.
 This can be minimised by having an experienced surgeon perform the procedure.

 The most significant complication associated with laryngeal tieback surgery is aspiration pneumonia due to a risk of liquids or food entering the airway.
 To minimise this risk a feeding plan may be recommended for the first 2-3 weeks post-surgery.
-This may involve hand feeding or using an elevated feeding platform and feeding chunky pieces of soft food (food can be rolled into ‘meatballs’).
+This may involve hand feeding or using an elevated feeding platform and feeding chunky pieces of soft food.
 Crumbly, flaky and liquid foods should be avoided during this time.
-If no complications arise then other foods can begin to be slowly introduced.
+If no complications arise then other foods can be slowly introduced.

 Other possible complications include infection of the surgical wound, formation of a seroma (a build-up of fluid under the incision site), occasional coughing during or following eating and drinking and breakdown of the tieback sutures resulting in a return of the previous signs requiring re-operation.

-Following full recovery from surgery many owners report a vast improvement in their pets breathing and therefore an improvement in the pet’s quality of life.
+Following full recovery from surgery many owners report a vast improvement in the pet’s breathing and the pet’s quality of life.